 History of Park Guell | Housing for Aristocrats to World Heritage Site

 Park Guell is one of Barcelona's most-visited attractions, featuring some unique creations of Gaudi and lush gardens.
-This page delves into the history of this celebrated landmark.
+Read on to find out about the rich history of one of Barcelona's most iconic destinations.

 Park Guell History